 1. The Imperial Fez

-Surrounded by ruins of old palaces, secret alleyways, and local markets, Fez is the perfect place to wander around.
+Surrounded by the ruins of old palaces, secret alleyways, and local markets, Fez is the perfect place to wander around.
 The streets are full of Moroccan street foods such as Pastilla, chebakia, and mint tea.
-Fez is also famous for its artisan leather products that come from the leather bazaar or souk.
+Fez is also famous for its artisan leather products that come from the leather bazaar, or souk.

 2. The blue streets of Chefchaouen

-The most striking feature of Chefchaouen is the blue-on-blue buildings that are mesmerizing and photogenic.
+The most striking feature of Chefchaouen is the blue-on-blue buildings that are mesmerising and photogenic.
 Painted in different shades of blue, the city is also renowned for its history.
 It is one of the best places to catch the beautiful scenery of the distant mountains and absorb its beauty.

-Chefchaouen is also Morocco’s main trekking and hiking destination as it serves as a starting point for Rif Mountain walks.
+Chefchaouen is also Morocco’s main trekking and hiking destination, as it serves as a starting point for Rif Mountain walks.

 3. Marrakesh Medina

-Marrakesh holds the largest market in Morocco where you can purchase handicrafts, local spices, and leather.
+Marrakesh holds the largest market in Morocco, where you can purchase handicrafts, local spices, and leather.

 4. Ait Ben Haddou

 The orange-hued tower and its unique architectural design are often seen in Hollywood films.
 Its surreal beauty makes it stand out from the rest of the scenery.
-If you are traveling into the inland regions of Morocco, Ait Ben Haddou is a must-visit.
+If you are travelling into the inland regions of Morocco, Ait Ben Haddou is a must-visit.

 You can also experience sleeping inside the kasbah.
 However, do keep in mind that there is no electricity within the fortress.